RajatPayghan/DBMS-Project-Portfolio-Management-System/README.md

 ## Current Work Distribution
 ### Rudra
 - Create a procedure function to delete, update and insert infromation into all tables
-- Loof for data to be added in tables
+- Look for data to be added in tables

 ### Rajat
 - Create a trigger for annual_return and total_return